Table of Contents

 The fundraising goals cover every part of training and service except the following:

 - Such immunizations as are required here in the States (i.e. Tetanus, etc.) are also required by AFM and are the SM/STMs personal expense.
 Such immunizations that apply to the project specifically (i.e. Yellow Fever) are covered by AFM.
-(Please refer to the Info Guide).
+(Please refer to the Info Guide sent to your child).

 - A health clearance must be performed and signed by the SM/STMs doctor, and fees incurred will be the responsibility of the SM/STM.